grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 The following plugins are also required to be installed within the EKS cluster:
-- Amazon EBS CSI driver
+- Amazon EBS CSI Driver: Enables Kubernetes to dynamically provision and manage EBS volumes as persistent storage for applications.
+We use this to provision the node volumes for Loki.
-- Amazon EKS Pod Identity Agent
+- Amazon EKS Pod Identity Agent: Manages AWS IAM roles for pods, allowing fine-grained access control to AWS resources without needing to store credentials in containers.
+This is how Loki will access the S3 bucket.
-- CoreDNS
+- CoreDNS: Provides internal DNS service for Kubernetes clusters, ensuring that services and pods can communicate with each other using DNS names.
-- kube-proxy
+- kube-proxy: Maintains network rules on nodes, enabling communication between pods and services within the cluster.

 You must also install an OIDC provider on the EKS cluster.
 This is required for the IAM roles and policies to work correctly.
 If you are using EKSctl, you can install the OIDC provider using the following command: